PsychiatryBench: A Multi-Task Benchmark for LLMs in Psychiatry

-This transformative potential, however, is counterbalanced by significant risks that necessitate an emerging field that can be termed 'Evaluation Psychiatry.'
-A primary concern is the propensity of LLMs to generate inaccurate or nonsensical responses, known as "hallucinations," which raises substantial safety concerns in a clinical domain where errors can have profound consequences \cite{aljohani2025comprehensivesurveytrustworthinesslarge}.
-This risk mandates stringent ethical guidelines and a "human-in-the-loop" paradigm where AI outputs are subject to expert validation.
-Clinicians also express ambivalence, worrying about over-reliance on "black box" algorithms, the erosion of clinical autonomy, and the potential for training data to embed biases related to socioeconomic status or geography, which could exacerbate healthcare disparities \cite{Mancini2025}.
-This tension between the promise of democratizing mental health access and the ethical imperative of patient safety underscores the critical need for rigorous, clinically-grounded evaluation frameworks.
+Clinicians also express ambivalence about widespread LLM adoption, citing worries about over-reliance on opaque “black-box” algorithms, potential diminution of clinical autonomy, and biases embedded in training data related to socioeconomic status or geography.
+Such biases risk exacerbating existing healthcare disparities \cite{Mancini2025}.
+This tension between the promise of democratizing access to mental health support and the ethical imperative of ensuring patient safety highlights the urgent need for rigorous, clinically grounded evaluation frameworks that can guide the responsible integration of LLMs into psychiatric practice. }